DesigningOpenDemocracy/DesigningOpenDemocracy.github.io/docs/about.md

 Check out our [Meetup page](https://www.designingopendemocracy.com) for events taking place online and in person in Melbourne, Australia.

-#### Forum

-We have an [online discussion
-board](https://discuss.designingopendemocracy.com) to talk about democracy, ideas, events, and our latest podcast episodes.

 #### Telegram

 If you have the messaging app Telegram you can join our instant messaging chatroom.
 Click [here](https://t.me/joinchat/HNk_UBX8A7jBPJPbAZU5Zg) for an invite to our Telegram channel.

-#### Email

-If you have any questions directly related to us that cannot be answered in our online discussion forum or you would like to give us a tip or a request for an interview on our podcast then you can reach us at: contact\[at\]designingopendemocracy.com